 How does the capstone project work/will you help me find a capstone partner?

 - The last two months of the program students work in teams of 3-5 on a project with an industry partner.
 This project ties all your learning in the program together and is a key launching point into your data science career.
 Students are assigned to a team and a capstone partner based on their preferences and can also suggest partners they would like to work with.

 What employment opportunities are available after I complete the MDS degree at UBC?

-Most of our graduates work as Data Scientists, Data Analysts, Data Engineers, Machine Learning Engineers, etc. Employers include governments, non-profits, large tech companies, start-ups, etc. in a wide variety if industries.
+Most of our graduates work as Data Scientists, Data Analysts, Data Engineers, Machine Learning Engineers, NLP Engineers, etc. Employers include governments, non-profits, large tech companies, start-ups, etc. in a wide variety of industries.
 For employment outcomes, please see: https://masterdatascience.ubc.ca/why-ubc/students-alumni.

 - UBC Vancouver/Computational Linguistics: Vancouver offers strong connections with industry partners in public and private sectors, start-ups, and leading tech companies offer a wide range of networking/career opportunities.